Are you looking for the CCQ Privacy – Offshore Countries Guideline? Click here.

 If, on the other hand, you are in search of a more comprehensive explanation of our information handling practices, then this is the document for you.

 3 Policy Statement and Details

 3.1 What is personal information?

-The Privacy Act defines “personal information” to mean information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent or can be reasonably ascertained, from the information or opinion.
+The Privacy Act defines “personal information” to mean information or an opinion whether true or not, and whether recorded in a material form or not, about an identified individual or an individual who is reasonably identifiable.